STATE CHILD PROTECTION SOCIETY, WEST BENGAL (SCPS, WB)

-ICPS visualizes setting up of State Child Protection Society in every State/UT as the fundamental unit for the implementation of the scheme.
+State Child Protection Society, WB in the State is the fundamental unit for the implementation of ICPS scheme in WB.

-Structure of State Child Protection Society (SCPS) & State Adoption Resource Agency (SARA)
+Structure of State Child Protection Society, West Bengal (SCPS, WB) & State Adoption Resource Agency (SARA)

 Contribution to the effective implementation of child protection legislation, schemes and achievement of child protection goals laid out in the National Plan of Action for Children.
-In doing so, the SCPS will follow national and state priorities, rules and guidelines.
+In doing so, SCPS, WB follows national and state priorities, rules and guidelines.

-Implementation, supervision and monitoring of ICPS and all other child protection scheme/ programs and agencies/ institutions at State/UT level;
+Implementation, supervision and monitoring of ICPS and all other child protection scheme/ programs and agencies/ institutions at State level.

-Ensuring effective implementation of the Juvenile Justice (Care and Protection of Children) Act, 2000, draft rules under the Act if not already done so or adopt the Central Model Rules;
+Ensuring effective implementation of the Juvenile Justice (Care and Protection of Children) Act, 2015.

-Providing quarterly progress report to MWCD on Program implementation and fund utilisation; (xi) Liaisoning with MWCD and State Child Protection Societies of other States/UTs;
+Providing quarterly progress report to MWCD on Program implementation and fund utilisation; Liaisoning with MWCD and State Child Protection Societies of other Statess.

 Providing secretarial support to the State Child Protection Committee (SCPC).

 Maintaining a state level database of all children in institutional care and family based non-institutional care and update it on a quarterly basis.
-Financial Support for setting up State Child Protection Societies along with their roles and responsibilities under this scheme are given at Annexure-I.
+Financial Support for setting up State Child Protection Societies along with their roles and responsibilities under this scheme.

-Role of State Child Protection Societies (SCPS) in conducting trainings
+Role of State Child Protection Society, West Bengal (SCPS, WB) in conducting trainings

-At the State/UT level, the nodal responsibility of training and capacity building shall be with the SCPS, which shall be responsible for developing a training master plan for the State/UT with the help of all its DCPUs.
-The SCPS shall identify a pool of expert organizations/ institutions/ academies/ universities/ school of social work and individuals with specialization in the field of child rights and protection to facilitate training courses at state and district levels.
-The SCPS shall also identify personnel working under ICPS and arrange for them to be trained as Master Trainers on the relevant subjects with the help of NIPCCD and its Regional Centres.
+At the State level, the nodal responsibility of training and capacity building shall be with the SCPS, WB, which shall be responsible for developing a training master plan for the State with the help of all its DCPUs.
+The SCPS, WB shall identify a pool of expert organizations/ institutions/ academies/ universities/ school of social work and individuals with specialization in the field of child rights and protection to facilitate training courses at state and district levels.
+The SCPS, WB shall also identify personnel working under ICPS and arrange for them to be trained as Master Trainers on the relevant subjects with the help of NIPCCD and its Regional Centres.

-The SCPS shall work with Universities and Educational Institutions for formulating new courses on counselling and other specialized child protection issues for building a cadre of professionally equipped manpower to work on child protection issues.
+The SCPS, WB shall work with Universities and Educational Institutions for formulating new courses on counselling and other specialized child protection issues for building a cadre of professionally equipped manpower to work on child protection issues.